giniedp/jroutes/README.md

 and

-    rake jroutes:generate
+    rails generate jroutes:install

-This will generate (**overwrite**) the following file
+This will generate (**overwrite**) an initializer at

-    public/javascripts/jroutes.js
+    config/initializers/jroutes.rb

+Modify that file with your settings

+    Jroutes.setup do |config|
+      # Set the javascript output file path
+      config.output_path = "public/javascripts/jquery.jroutes.js"

+      # If true, the javascript routes will be generated on application startup
+      config.build_on_boot = false
+    end

-Include the jroute.js in your application layout or wherever you need the routes
+Include the javascript in your application layout or wherever you need the routes

-    = javascript_include_tag 'jroutes'
+    = javascript_include_tag 'jquery.jroutes'

+You can also use a generator to build the route file

+    rails generate jroutes:regenerate

 Usage
 =====
-Whenever you have changed your routes don't forget to synchronize the javascript routes with:
-    rake jroutes:generate
 All your named routes of your application become available as javascript methods:
     Router.foo_bar_path() // gets the path of the 'foo_bar' route
     Router.foo_bar_url()  // gets the url with protocol, host and port of the 'foo_bar' route